By Rosie Schwartz, RD, FDC

 Here are some sources for you to consider:

-- Dairy products such as milk, yoghurt, and cheese are top-notch sources of calcium.
+- Dairy products such as milk, yogurt, and cheese are top-notch sources of calcium.
 For those who opt for plant-based versions, like soy and oat beverages instead, it’s important to read the labels to ensure they’re fortified with calcium.
 As for tofu, look for those made with calcium.

 - Canned salmon and sardines with bones are also rich in calcium.